Imagine this situation:

 - Promote your old downloadable content on new content: Revive it with new images, guides, and graphs.

 - Promote Your Content: After you revive your content, it’s time to promote it.
-Post it on your social media pages and email your posts to your subscribers
+Post and publish it on your social media pages and email your posts to your subscribers

 Step 3 – Keep Your Content Organized